Preferred Pharmacy Networks

 Where We Stand:

-Finally, preferred pharmacy networks are beginning to be leveraged to help improve overall outcomes and quality measurement.
+Preferred pharmacy networks help promote the shift towards value-based care.
+Health plans leverage their pharmacy networks to help improve overall outcomes and quality measurement.
 This can be achieved through risk‐sharing arrangements with preferred pharmacy networks that encourage increased generic utilization rates.
 This action will trigger pharmacist and pharmacy participation in patient health care management and may help to improve medication adherence and utilization by ensuring that patients receive the appropriate medications at a reasonable cost.
-Additionally, preferred pharmacy networks may incorporate pharmacists patient care services and interventions into accountable care arrangements and other integrated care delivery to garner better health outcomes at a lower cost.
+Additionally, preferred pharmacy networks may incorporate pharmacists’ patient care services and interventions into accountable care arrangements and other integrated care delivery to garner better health outcomes at a lower cost.
 Pharmacies and pharmacy chains that help to achieve better health outcomes should receive incentives to continue these practices through preferred network arrangements.

 AMCP Where We Stand series: https://www.amcp.org/policy-advocacy/policy-advocacy-focus-areas/where-we-stand-position-statements